1ComputerL/MusicPi/README.md

 What if you wanted to create a music player?
 Something portable, maybe even housed in an old boombox.
 And you decide to go completely crazy and gut out somebody’s dead Sony CFD-V15, replace all the parts but the speakers, and design all the software yourself.
 Maybe you feel that with Raspberry Pi, an audio DAC, some wrecking tools, and a lot of programming, you can make it work.
 But how?

-That is the challenge I gave myself, the one I worked hard on and still help to improve.
+That's the challenge I gave myself, the one I worked hard on and still help to improve.
 MusicPi, a Linux and Python based system powered by a Raspberry Pi 4 and Pico!
 Running on programs designed for ease of use.
 An amazing, open source alternative to popular platforms with their distractions.

 And here's the Github repo!